2sic/dnn-sxc-angular/README.md

 }
 ```

-Again you can compare it with the example from the [Angular Directory App](https://github.com/2sic/app-directory-angular/blob/master/src/app/app.component.ts).
+You can compare it with the example from the [Angular Directory App](https://github.com/2sic/app-directory-angular/blob/master/src/app/app.component.ts).
 That's it!

+### Using WebAPIs inside DNN
+This will now work automatically, because all headers etc. are now automatically added by the system.

+### Getting ModuleId, TabId, etc.
+There is a `Context` object which provides these properties as observables.
+Just inject `Context` in your controller, service or whatever and access it from there.

+### Using 2sxc Content-Items, Queries and APIs
+This package contains a `Data` object, which provides 3 observable streams

+* `content$`
+* `query$`
+* `api$`

+To use them, best check out the demo app or simply work through TypeScript intelisense - we documented all the commands.

+### Getting the `sxc` Instance Object
+If you need this, you can always get it as an observable from the `Context` object.

 ## Internal Notes
 * read [npm instructions](npm-instructions) to see how to publish a release

 ## Todo
-* create simple app-api access
+* create & test simple app-api access
 * enhance the content-manager to provide write commands (ATM read-only)